 Sugar may put you at risk for type 2 diabetes

 Indigo Photo Club/Shutterstock

-If you have high blood sugar, you could be on the road to diabetes already.
+If you have high blood sugar, you could be on the road to type 2 diabetes already.
 “Insulin resistance requires the pancreas to produce more insulin since tissues are not as sensitive to it,” says Ed Saltzman, MD, a scientist in the Energy Metabolism Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
-“Over time, the pancreas can become fatigued by this excess production and stop being able to secrete adequate insulin.
+“Over time, the pancreas can become fatigued by this excess production and stops being able to secrete adequate insulin.
 When this occurs, type 2 diabetes may develop.”
-Even if you’re not pouring sugar in your coffee, you could be guilty of one of these sneaky sources of added sugar.
+Even if you’re not pouring sugar in your coffee, you could be consuming more added sugar than you think.
+(Here are some sneaky sources of added sugar.)

 Sugar makes you gain weight

 Your body needs some sugar for energy, but the rest is stored as fat.
 Not shockingly, sugar’s relationship to weight gain affects your health.
 “In a number of studies, added sugars have been associated with weight gain and obesity, which in turn leads to increased risk of type 2 diabetes,” says Dr. Saltzman.
 Why this happens is complicated, but may have to do with low-grade inflammation caused by obesity as well as insulin resistance, he says.
 In addition, he points out, eating loads of added sugar has also been linked to increased waist circumference—belly fat.
 “That’s an independent risk factor for heart disease,” says Dr. Malik.